Smart City Mobility

 A new study from the University of Kentucky showed that shared bicycle and scooter services may be reducing the usage of buses; every 1,000 bikes on or near a bus route contributed to a decrease of over 1.7% in bus rides.
 The same study showed bike sharing may be encouraging consumers to take trains.
 However, other research shows few shared bike users switch over from private cars.

-Together with the impact on local economies, pollution, congestion, and personal health, bike sharing services are much more than a curiosity and are becoming a central part of smart city strategies.
+Together with the impact on local economies, pollution, congestion, and personal health, bike-sharing services are much more than a curiosity and are becoming a central part of smart city strategies.
 Smart city bike programs are inexpensive to manage and can make a major contribution to smart city goals.
-Even if they do not, as of yet, reduce private car ownership, they contribute to a compelling ecosystem of public transport options that is creating a new mobility economy.
+Even if they do not, as of yet, reduce private car ownership, they contribute to a compelling ecosystem of public transport options that are creating a new mobility economy.